 - There will no longer be a limit on the number of funded places available to Scottish domiciled students studying an eligible course in the rest of the UK.
 The current arrangements will still apply with funding offered as long as the course is not available in Scotland.

-Tuition Fee Loans will be provided for full-time EU students undertaking a postgraduate course commencing in 2017/18 and part-time students starting a course taken over two years from 2017/18.
+Tuition Fee Loans will be provided for full-time EU students undertaking a postgraduate course commencing in 2018/19 and part-time students starting a course taken over two years.

 There are no changes to the current loan repayment arrangements.
 Postgraduate loans will be added to a student's existing undergraduate loan and repaid as a single loan balance.

-You will be able to apply to SAAS for 2017/18 funding from 10th April 2017, and applications for Postgraduate study are made online.
+You can apply now to SAAS for 2020/21 funding, and applications for Postgraduate study are made online.
 If you require any further advice, please contact SAAS on 0300 555 0505.

-Apply to SAAS by 30th June and they will guarantee that your funding is in place by the time semester starts in September.
+Apply online to SAAS by 30th June and they will guarantee that your funding is in place for the start of your year.

 For information on the SSSC funding the MSc Social Work - see our Alternative Funding page.

-Postgraduate loans are available for English domiciled students from 2016/17 onwards.
+Postgraduate loans have been available for English domiciled students from 2016/17 onwards.

 - It is not based on your household income (as the undergraduate one is).

-- If you are studying over 2 years, you'll get £5000 in your first year, and the remainder in your second year.
+- If you are studying over 2 years, you'll get half in your first year, and the remainder in your second year.